 The Michigan State Police (MSP) provides 24-hour statewide law enforcement and public safety services throughout Michigan.
 Its primary responsibilities are to reduce the opportunities for crime, reduce traffic accidents through diligent and fair enforcement of the law, and act as a first responder to any citizen's needs that can be addressed through the resources of the criminal justice system. > Contact State Police

-The Michigan Department of Talent and Economic Development (TED) focuses on building talent with in-demand sills while helping state business grow and thrive.
-TED consists of the Michigan Economic Development Corporation (MEDC), the Michigan Strategic Fund (MSF), the Michigan State Housing Development Authority (MSHDA), and the Michigan Talent Investment Agency (TIA) and the Michigan Land Bank Fast Track Authority.
+The Michigan Department of Talent and Economic Development (TED) focuses on building talent with in-demand skills while helping state business grow and thrive.
+TED consists of the Michigan Economic Development Corporation (MEDC), the Michigan Strategic Fund (MSF), the Michigan State Housing Development Authority (MSHDA), the Michigan Talent Investment Agency (TIA) and the Michigan Land Bank Fast Track Authority.

 The Michigan Department of Technology, Management and Budget (DTMB) promotes a unified approach to information technology management and provides centralized administration of services including auditing, budgeting, employee resources, financial services, fleet management, mail, printing, property management, purchasing, records management, and retirement services for departments and agencies in the executive branch of state government.